danchen4/learnings/javascript.md

 3 phases of event propogation

-1. Capturing phase - event goes down to element
+1. Capturing phase - event goes from window down to element
 2. Target phase - event reaches target element
-3. Bubbling phase - event bubbles up from element
+3. Bubbling phase - event bubbles up from element to window

 When event happens, calls handler on target, then on parent, all the way up to root.

+# Falsy values

+const falsyValues = ['', 0, null, undefined, NaN, false];

+# Other

+- Properties that don't exist in an object or it's prototype has default value of undefined.